LibreTactile/.github/docs/contributing.md

 ---

 ## Financial contributions
-(pending)
+In the near future, we will be opening opportunities for financial contributions to support our project.
+Stay tuned for updates on how you can contribute to making a difference.

 ### Buy our products
-(pending)
+Exciting news!
+In the future, we will be offering the option to purchase our assistive technology directly from www.libretactile.org.
+Additionally, we will provide comprehensive instructions on how to build and customize our assistive technology design on your own.
+Stay tuned for more updates on these exciting developments!

 ## Maintainers

-Please consider that I am currently the sole maintainer of the project, and although I will try to keep it updated often, it might take me a while to get to your issues or contributions.
-However, I would be happy to accept anyone that agrees with the code of conduct as a maintainer, to help out with as much or as little as they want.
-You can send me an email at [LibreTactile](mailto:libretactile@gmail.com).
+Kindly note that I am currently the sole maintainer of this project.
+While I will make every effort to keep it regularly updated, please understand that it may take some time for me to address your issues or contributions.
+Nevertheless, I am more than willing to welcome individuals who align with our code of conduct as additional maintainers.
+They can contribute as much or as little as they desire.
+Your understanding and support are greatly appreciated.
+If you are interested in becoming a maintainer you can send me an email at [LibreTactile](mailto:libretactile@gmail.com).

 # Happy making!